 - Adults dropping off should avoid entering school.

-- At drop off all children will have their temperature taken, be assessed for symptoms, and adult will be asked if the child or anyone in the immediate family has been in contact with a person suspected or confirmed to have COVID -19.
-If any fever (100 *F) or symptoms are assessed at drop off or adult responds in the affirmative, children will not be allowed in school.
+- At drop off all children will have their temperature taken, be assessed for symptoms, and the adult will be asked the screening questions (verbally or via ProCare App).
+If any fever (100 *F or above) or symptoms are assessed at drop off or adult responds in the affirmative, children will not be allowed in school.

-- At drop off children will wash or sanitize hands immediately after removing shoes.
+- At drop off children will wash or sanitize hands before entering the classroom

-- If the adult dropping off needs to enter school, they must remove their shoes at the door, and wash or sanitize their hands upon entering.
+- If the adult dropping off needs to enter school, they must wash or sanitize their hands upon entering.